QuantumRangers-SE-Team-10/lasertech-frontend/README.md

 npm run dev
 ```

-Our project uses the `concurrently` package to start both the React app and the server.cjs used for communicating the UDP messages.
+Our project uses the `concurrently` package to start both the React app and the server.cjs used for sending UDP messages.

 Go to http://localhost:5173/ to see the project running.